+- Structure of the sawmill industry

+- Structure of the wood products industry

+- Structure of the pulp and paper industry

-- Structure of sales in the wood industry (internal market, export etc.) - Structure of biomass use for energy purposes
+- Structure of sales in the wood industry (internal market, export etc.)

+- Structure of biomass use for energy purposes

 All data must be clearly and verifiable supported by source and date.